 revertant mutation – this term is used in two ways.

 Firstly when referring to a genetic change that shows the virus is returning from a drug resistant mutation back to a wild-type genotype.
 This can sometimes take several stages.
 For example, T215E/D/E and S are revertant mutations that can indicate the drug resistant mutation T215Y is being replaced by wild-type (i.e. T215T).

 It can also refer to the fitness of a virus.
 A revertant mutation can refer to an additional mutation that allows the virus to regain viral fitness (most drug mutations also make the vurs less fit).
 The second example is called a compensatory mutation as is compensates for the reduced fitness caused by the first mutation.

 ribavirin – drug used to boost the efficacy of pegylated interferon to treat hepatitis C. Given as twice-daily capsules.

-RITA – this is a type of HIV test that can indicate whether you are likely to have been infected within the last six months.
+RITA – this is a type of HIV test that can indicate whether you recemtly became HIV positive.
+This is defined as being the last six months.

 ritonavir – a protease inhibitor (PI) that is now used boost levels of some other HIV drugs, especially other PIs.

 RNA – an abbreviation for the scientific word for genetic material found in some types of viruses.
 It is the abbreviation for ribonucleic acid.
 It is very similar to DNA but is single-strand rather than the double-strand in DNA.
 See DNA.